Skip to Main Content

 Membership

-Subject to statutory requirements, the Audit Committee shall consist of three (3) or more independent Board members who shall constitute a majority of the Committee; provided, however, that in the event the Authority/Corporation Boards have less than three (3) independent members, the Chairman may appoint non-independent members to the Committee, provided that the independent members constitute a majority of the Committee.
-The Chairman of the Authority/Corporation Boards shall serve as an ex officio member of the Audit Committee.
-All members shall possess the necessary skills to understand the duties and functions of the Audit Committee and shall be familiar with corporate financial and accounting practices.
+Subject to statutory requirements, the Committee shall consist of three (3) or more independent Board members, who shall constitute a majority of the Committee; provided, however, that in the event the Board has less than three (3) independent members, the Chairman of the Board may appoint non-independent members to the Committee, provided that the independent members constitute a majority of the Committee.
+The Chairman of the Board shall serve as an ex officio member of the Committee.
+All members shall possess the necessary skills to understand the duties and functions of the Committee and shall be familiar with corporate financial and accounting practices.

-The Chairman of the Authority and Corporation Boards is authorized to establish committee membership and amend as appropriate.
+The Chairman of the Board is authorized to establish Committee membership and change such membership as the Chairman deems appropriate.

 Meetings

 The Committee shall meet a minimum of twice a year, with the expectation that additional meetings may be required to adequately fulfill all the obligations and duties outlined in this Charter.
-One meeting shall be held prior to commencement of the annual independent audit of the Authority/Corporation’s financial statements to review the audit plan and to review progress made on any recommendations from the prior year’s audit.
+One meeting shall be held prior to commencement of the annual independent audit of the Authority's financial statements to review the audit plan and to review progress made on any recommendations from the prior year's audit.
 The second meeting shall be held after the annual independent audit is completed.
 Committee members shall be furnished with copies of the minutes of each meeting.
-Committee Meetings shall be conducted in accordance with applicable provisions of Article 7 of the Public Officers Law, including notice and minutes requirements.
+Committee meetings shall be conducted in accordance with applicable provisions of Article 7 of the Public Officers Law, including the notice and minutes requirements thereof.

 A majority of the members of the Committee then sitting shall constitute a quorum for the transaction of any business or the exercise of any power or function of the Committee and the Committee shall have the power to act by a majority of the members present (in person or via video conference) at any meeting.